natesimantov/docs-contract-sdk/getting-started/untitled.md

 ## The Go workspace

 Go creates a workspace on your machine where source files should be placed.
-This is a bit different from other programming languages which are less opinionated about the location of your source files.
+This is a bit different from other programming languages which are less strict regarding the location of your source files.

-Unless configured explicitly otherwise, your Go workspace is found at
+Unless configured explicitly otherwise, your Go workspace is found at:

 ```text
 ~/go/src
 ```

 The common convention is to place files in a directory structure that mirrors easily to Github.
-If your Github username is `johnsnow` and your repo name is `mycontract` you should place your files at
+If your Github username is `johnsnow` and your repo name is `mycontract` you should place your files at:

 ```text
 ~/go/src/github.com/johnsnow/mycontract